covcom/304CEM/labs/06 Data Persistence/01 Document Databases/README.md

 ```
 db.lists.drop()
 ```

+### 2.1 Test Your Knowledge

+1. create an `address` collection to store names and addresses
+2. add 5 documents to this new collection
+3. try running a database search
+4. update one of the addresses

 ## 3 Connecting to NodeJS

 There are a number of different packages to allow NodeJS to communicate with a MongoDB database.
 The most popular are: